There are also two directors who represent the previously disadvantaged farmers in the Northern and Southern regions.

-The CGA has distributed Transformation publications on a reguklar basis since 2005.
+The CGA has distributed Transformation publications on a regular basis since 2005.
 The first one was Our Citrus Transforms in 2005/6, followed by Women in Citrus in 2008, Youth in Citrus in February 2010 and Fruits of Success in 2011/12.
 The latest publication is New Stories of South African Citrus (end of 2015)

 The CGA had been in the habit of holding its Annual General Meeting in a different part of the country each year.
 So far it has been held in Port Elizabeth, Nelspruit, Stellenbosch, Letsitele, Hoedspruit, Tshipise and the Drakensberg in KZN.
 This gives citrus growers from all around the country the chance to attend the AGM and meet with the CGA directors and staff.
-However the logistics of this made the Board decide to rather hold the AGM's at the bigger centres as from 2013, Port Elizabeth, Durban and Johannesburg Airport.
+However the logistics of this made the Board decide to rather hold the AGM's at the bigger centres as from 2013, Port Elizabeth, Durban and Johannesburg Airport most recently.